-Have you ever been asked, “if you were stranded on a dessert island and you could only have five foods to eat forevermore, what would they be?”
+Have you ever been asked, “if you were stranded on a desert island and you could only have five foods to eat forevermore, what would they be?”
 I guess I hang around a lot of people who fear, or perhaps dream about being deserted on a tropical island because I’ve encountered this question many times.
 I immediately respond with peanut butter, chocolate, bananas, and cherries.

 The fifth item changes depending on my mood, which today would mean I’d say bread.
 Are any of these foods on your list?